alphagov/govuk-developer-docs/source/manual/2nd-line.html.md

 We use Icinga to monitor our platform across our environments ([CI/Integration][], [Staging][], [Production][]) and alert us when things go wrong.
 Many alerts have corresponding documentation in our [GOV.UK developer docs][], detailing how to respond.
 [Read more about Icinga][].

-If you see critical alerts that aren't easily solved, you can create a card on the [GOV.UK Technical 2nd Line Trello board][] and add it to the appropriate column:
+If you see critical alerts that aren't easily solved, start a thread in the #govuk-2ndline-tech Slack channel.

-- [Alerts which don't add value][]
-- [Ongoing issues to be aware of & unexplained events][]
-- [Missing documentation][]

-See the 2nd line Trello board section for more information.

 NB: Technical 2nd Line should investigate these alerts when there is downtime; you do not necessarily have to fix them.